lblod/resource-label-service/README.md

 - method: `GET`
 - parameters:
   - term: The uri you want to obtain the info from.
   - language: The language you want to get the information in.
-The default language is `nl`
+The default language is `nl`.
+If you specify ``nil` information won't be filtered on language, if not provided in the query.
 - response: The response is json:api compliant and will have 2 main attributes:
   - label: The label correspondent to the uri sent in the url.
 Is the property `rdfs:label` in the triplestore
   - comment: The comment explaining the uri sent in the url.
 Correspond to the property `rdfs:comment` in the triplestore.